 At the Soul Injury Leadership Institute, you will learn about:

-At the Opus Peace Leadership Institute for Soul Injury, you will meet the five Founders of the Soul Injury movement and collaborate with:
+At the Opus Peace Leadership Institute for Soul Injury, you will meet four of the Founders of the Soul Injury movement and collaborate with:

 Deborah Grassman ARNP, Founder of Opus Peace and author of the books, Peace at Last: Stories of Hope and Healing for Veterans and Their Families and The Hero Within: Redeeming the Destiny You Were Born to Fulfill.
 Deborah is most well-known for her pioneering work that identified the unique needs of Veterans as they age.
 She is a contributing author for three textbooks; has 22 published articles, and there are four documentary films featuring her work.
 In 2002, she introduced "pinning ceremonies" to honor dying veterans -- a ceremony that has now become standard practice in hospices and long-term-care facilities throughout the nation.

-Marie Bainbridge, one of the VA hospice nurses who started Opus Peace and Board member.
+Marie Bainbridge, one of the VA hospice nurses who started Opus Peace.
 A Vietnam War veteran, Marie received a bronze-star for actions she took to save lives while under attack.

 Interns: Ambassadors from all over the country who have taken the training at the Institute will be assisting and sharing their stories and expertise in a way that will support and inspire you.